Can Dogs Eat Sausage? Is Sausage Bad for Dogs?

 - Dehydration

-Be aware that contaminated or undercooked sausage may put your pet at risk of harmful health conditions because of a parasitic infection known as trichinosis.
+Be aware that fresh or undercooked sausage may put both you and your pet at risk of harmful health conditions such as a stomach upset or food poisoning signs if the meat was contaminated with bacteria during processing or packaging, or a parasitic infestation known as trichinosis.

 Avoid Sausage Grease